jonboulle/nstack-docs/quick_start/module.rst

   ~/demo> nstack build
   Building NStack Container module demo.
 Please wait.
 This may take some time.
   Module demo built successfully.
-Use `nstack list methods` to see all available methods
+Use `nstack list functions` to see all available functions

 When we run this, the code in the directory is packaged up and sent to the server, where NStack transforms it into a module.

 .. note:: Learn more about how NStack packages and runs your module using containers in the :ref:`Architecture <architecture>` section.

-We can check that our ``numChars`` method is live by running the suggested ``nstack list methods`` command:
+We can check that our ``numChars`` function is live by running the suggested ``nstack list functions`` command:

 .. code:: bash

-  ~/Demo> nstack list methods
+  ~/Demo> nstack list functions
   Demo.numChars : Text -> Integer

-Now that our ``numChars`` method is live on NStack, we can productionise it by connecting it to input and output data.
+Now that our ``numChars`` function is live on NStack, we can productionise it by connecting it to input and output data.
 We do this by attaching it to an event *source* and an event *sink* using NStack's Workflow Language.

 Advanced: Framework Modules
 ---------------------------